alexander-wu-aw/Artificial-Neural-Network-Bank-Classifier/README.md

 After training the model repeatedly, the average accuracy was around 87%

 This is part of my learning process to master AI and deep learning.
-This is my first project applying my machine learning knowledge, and it was done with the help of an online course on Udemy.
+This is my first project applying my machine learning knowledge, and it was done with the help of the Deep Learning A-Z Udemy course.